Lindseyt75/readme_generator/Develop/README.md

 # 📖 Create a Readme! 📖 #

 ## Description
-It produces a quality Readme!
+It helps build a quality Readme!

 ## Table of Contents
 - Installation